-There are a few basic steps which can be taken to solve most minor problems.
+There are a few basic steps that can be taken to solve the most minor problems.
 These include:

 - Check for loose wires: Often problems such as flickering of lights are caused due to faulty wiring.
 Check for any loose wires and replace them.
 Employ a professional if needed.